The bill addresses the following items related to landlord and tenant rights in residential rental agreements:

-- Provides additional details regarding the defendant's answer, including that a defendant does not waive any defense related to proper notice by filing an answer; that the court shall set a date for trial no sooner than 7 days after the answer is filed, unless the defendant agrees to waive this provision and schedule the trial for an earlier date; and in the time after an answer is filed and before a trial occurs, the court shall order that the landlord provide any documentation related to the tenancy or the current action that the defendant requests;
+- Provides additional details regarding the defendant's answer, including that a defendant does not waive any defense related to proper notice by filing an answer; that the court shall set a date for trial no sooner than 7, but not more than 10, days after the answer is filed, unless the defendant agrees to waive this provision and schedule the trial for an earlier date,

 - Eliminates the bond requirement for the warranty of habitability and allows the tenant to assert an alleged breach of the warranty of habitability as an affirmative defense;

 - Establishes allowable court procedures and remedies in cases of an alleged breach of warranty of habitability;

 - Bans liquidated damage clauses that assign a cost to a party stemming from a rental violation or an eviction action;

 - Prohibits rental agreements that contain one-way fee-shifting clauses that award attorney fees and court costs only to one party; and

 - Guarantees parties to a residential FED dispute the right to a trial by jury.

 The bill prohibits a landlord of a mobile home park or a residential premises (landlord) from:

 - Charging a tenant or mobile home owner (tenant) a late fee for late payment of rent unless the rent payment is late by at least